microsoft/ivy/doc/proving.md

 to the conclusion of a rule.
 Different matches can result in different sub-goals, which may affect whether a proof succeeds.
 IVy doesn't attempt to verify that the match it finds is unique.
-For this reasing, when sub-goals are produced, it may be a good idea to give the match explicitly (as we did above, though in this case there is only one match).
+For this reason, when sub-goals are produced, it may be a good idea to give the match explicitly (as we did above, though in this case there is only one match).